robineero/nvs-knowledge-base/docs/seo/intro.md

 - Before you can add GA4 to your website you need to fill the [OneTrust Onboarding Cookie Onboarding Request Form](https://forms.office.com/pages/responsepage.aspx?id=dGla839g1EeC1_8x19xTpUfEiFLHCDhHr3sjtqGu4OFUQ1o2QVg2T0JLVUVZNEdGSVpWVkc4TTExMi4u) (MS Form, managed by digital.governance@novartis.com) to onboard your website to OneTrust Consent Management Platform (CMP).
 - [Internet Drupal Acquia Platform](https://novartiscorp.service-now.com/itsp?id=itsp_sc_cat_item&sys_id=df62d8f7dbb8374cb4184baf169619be) - Create a ticket to add the OneTrust script, GA4 and GSC code to your Drupal website.

+### What does each tool do

+**Google Analytics** tells you how many visitors your website has, where they come from (traffic source), which content they look at (engagement), information about the visitor (location, demographic details) and much more.
+Unfortunately our GA4 setups do not work very well.

+**Google Search Console** shows you how your website or single page is indexed in Google and which queries bring users to your site or page.
+You can analyse your site's search impressions, clicks and position on Google Search.
+It does not tell you anything about your competitors.

 ## Useful links and resources

 - [What is SEO and Why Does It Matter for Your Website?](https://ahrefs.com/blog/what-is-seo/) (Ahrefs blog)